chen0046/MLOPS_GROUP_33/reports/README.md

 ### Question 11

 > **Discuss you continuous integration setup.
 What kind of continuous integration are you running (unittesting,**
-> **linting, etc.)?
+> **lintin1g, etc.)?
 Do you test multiple operating systems, Python  version etc. Do you make use of caching?
 Feel free**
 > **to insert a link to one of your GitHub actions workflow.**
 >
 > Recommended answer length: 200-300 words.